We may receive compensation when you click on links to products from our partners.

 - Select Your Format – Now you need to pick a content format as your main format (we will cover multiple resume versions later in the article).

-- Order Your Sections – Here we combine the resume information you collected in step 1 (Gathering Your Information) with the Sections bullet from step 2.
-Pick a format that fit your needs
+- Order Your Sections – Here we combine the resume information you collected in Step 1 (Gathering Your Information) with the Sections bullet from Step 2.
+Pick a format that fits your needs

 - Your Headline – Your headline goes next, what do you do?

 - Objective -Your career goal and what you want out of a job– this is optional